 Transportation issues and regional needs are described in Chapter 3, Needs Assessment.
 Policies for the Mono County RTP are based on the issues and needs identified in Chapter 3.
 As described in Chapter 1, Planning Process and Coordination, the development and updating of the RTP includes ongoing public participation.

 The focus of this Policy Element remains the same as in previous RTPs; maintaining existing streets and highways and developing additional transit and non-motorized facilities.
 The Policy Element should clearly convey the transportation policies of the region.
 As part of this Element, the discussion should: 1) relay how these policies were developed; 2) identify any significant changes in the policies from the previous plans; and 3) provide the reasons for any changes in policies from previous plans

-This section contains regionally oriented transportation policies for Mono County.
-They are presented in the following format [as required by California Government Code 65080 (b)]:

-Goals: End results toward which effort is directed.
-They are expressed in general terms and are timeless.

-Policies: Direction statements that guide future decisions with specific actions.

-Objectives: Results to be achieved by an identified point in time.
-They are capable of being quantified and realistically attained considering probable funding and political constraints.
-Objectives must be linked to short-range and long-range transportation implementation goals or horizons.

 The policies address the following topic areas: